zhenjiao/openlocTest/loc/fr/articles/powershell-azure-resource-manager.md

 You can view the template file in a text editor, such as Notepad.
 Each template has a **parameters** section and a **resources** section.

-Le **parameters** section of the template is a collection of the parameters that are defined in all of the resources.
+The **parameters** section of the template is a collection of the parameters that are defined in all of the resources.
 It includes property values you can provide when setting up your resource group.

     "parameters": {
       "siteName": {